 Yes.
 NPU provides New Student Orientation (NSO) to help student orient themselves to their new environment.
 The focus of the program is on expectations, cultural awareness, rules and laws.
 NSO hopes to plant the seed toward career success.
 The program will also introduce the students to the facilities and resources that will help optimize their learning experience.
 Administrative staff and student volunteers will be available to guide and answer questions.

 The NPU scholarship program has been established to honor meritorious and multifaceted students.
 NPU offers two kinds of scholarships:

 Transfer students should refer to the Application Guide Step One section on transfer students.

 Yes.
 The number of credits transferred depends on various factors, such as the program you choose, the course you wish to transfer, and the grades you receive.
-In general, graduate programs may transfer up to nine (9) semester units from your previous graduate study.
+In general, graduate programs may transfer up to nine (9) trimester units from your previous graduate study.
 Official transcripts are required.
 For undergraduate programs, the number varies and must meet our credit transfer policy.
 The Admissions Evaluation Committee holds the sole authority for credits transfer.

 You may check the status of your application on your NPU Applicant portal.
 You will also receive system generated messages on your portal regarding your application status.